-SEND provision and interventions are recorded on an individual Pupil Plan, which will be updated termly.
+SEND provision and interventions are recorded on an individual Pupil Passport, which will be updated each time the intervention is changed.
 These are updated by the class teacher and are monitored by the SENCO.
 These reflect information passed on by the SENCO at the beginning of an academic year and are adapted following assessments.
 These interventions are monitored and evaluated termly by the SENCO and information is fed back to the staff, parents and governors in order to assess whether provision has been effective.